 Parmer Austin is located along Parmer Lane just east of IH-35 in northeast Austin.
 Karlin Real Estate owns the property, and Trammell Crow is acting as the project’s master developer.
 Other tenants at the project include 3M, Apple, and The Home Depot.

 Building: Chisholm Trail Trade Center

 Unsurprisingly, the largest Austin industrial lease in 2020 was signed by Amazon.
-The lease was signed in 2Q 2020 for nearly 450,000 sf at Chisholm Trail Trade Center in Round Rock, Texas.
+The lease was signed in 2Q 2020 for nearly 450,000 square feet at Chisholm Trail Trade Center in Round Rock, Texas.

 According to the Austin American-Statesman, Amazon could employ between 700 and 900 people at the facility.

 Amazon will occupy all three buildings at Transwestern’s newly constructed project, which will serve as another last-mile distribution facility.
 The project is located off IH-35 and Old Settlers Boulevard.